tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 ## Breaking the linear flow of data
-There's this idea that open data come from the government or a scientist and then someone uses them (and then profit).
+There's this idea that open data come from the government or a scientist and then someone uses them
+(and then profit or [humanity](http://www.youtube.com/watch?v=LijchWVlirc&html5=1)).
 That is, some special person produces the data and then other people use them.
 If you see open data [as I do](/!/what-is-open-data), it doesn't have to be this way.
 Wouldn't it be cool if we could collaborate on the editing of datasets?